Marrakech: Enchanted Markets & Tagine Cooking

 5. Just Do It!

 Ever wanted to learn how to surf?
 How to dance salsa?
-How to play tuba?
+How to play piano?
 Ever dreamed of travelling the world, owning a business, living on the beach?
-We live in an era of many possibilities and opportunities available for us to choose how to make the most of our lives.
-It’s easy to be lazy and dream of how things could be.
-But really, for most people that can afford the essentials in life, everything is possible.
+We live in an era of many possibilities and opportunities.
+If we can afford the essentials in life and have the privilege of having of choice, anything is possible.
 And you’ll never know until you get up and try.
 Stay curious and keep learning.
 Challenge yourself.
 It’s never too late.
 Just get up and do it!

 6. Be free

 Being a free-spirit isn’t a trend, or something you want to be.
 It’s about being you.
 It’s about creating your own freeway and not following the conventional path.
-Accept and be happy with who you are.
+Accept and be happy with who you are while continuing to blossom into the best version of you.
 Be honest with yourself and lead the life YOU want to live.
 Take the time to explore your heart, your soul, and your goals.
 In doing so, you will find peace.
 And once you do, spread your wings and fly.
 The world is yours, and you are free.

 ∞§∞